-Senex is planning to develop a gas project within petroleum tenures ATP 767, 795 and 889, referred to collectively as the Western Surat Gas Project (WSGP).
+The Western Surat Gas Project (WSGP) (also known as Roma North) comprises PLs 1022, 1023 and 1024 and ATP 767.
 The WSGP is located approximately 30 km northeast of Roma, in Queensland's Surat Basin.
-The location of the WSGP is presented in Figure 2.1.
+The location of the WSGP is presented in Figure 2-1

-Senex intends to produce and supply raw or treated gas to domestic markets and neighbouring operators (third parties) and distribute gas via existing pipelines and LNG processing facilities.
-Applications for Petroleum Lease (PL) 1022, 1023 and 1024, have been made to the Department of Natural Resources and Mines (DNRM).
-These PL's will form the 'Production Area', as shown on Figure 2.1.
+Senex intends to continue to produce and supply raw or treated gas to domestic markets and neighbouring operators (third parties) and distribute gas via existing pipelines and LNG processing facilities.